 “Never hope more than you work.”

 And Ariel should know all about it, too.
-After all, she’s the successful author who got her start cobbling together the legendary Hip Mama magazine as a welfare mom.
+She’s the successful author who got her start cobbling together the legendary Hip Mama magazine as a single mom.
 The arc of her career reminds us all to stop making excuses about why we’re not following our dreams and just roll up our sleeves and dive in.

 For most of my life, I thought that my optimism could be nothing but a good thing, that it could only take me over the rainbow.
 A dear friend once gave me a handmade card, crammed to the edges with her marvelously whimsical drawings, that said: